Breeding the world’s best apple varieties

 When it comes to health benefits, it’s skin deep

 The research revealed an important way to get the healthiest bang for your buck from eating apples.
 “This research showed us that, across all of the apples we sampled, more than half of the polyphenols were found in the skin,” Dr Nicky Bondonno says.
 “If you want to get all of the health benefits of eating apples, you’ve got to eat the whole thing.

 “We know that apples are a rich source of polyphenols.
 Because they’re such a popular fruit, eating apples is one of the most common and most simple ways in which we can add these really important compounds into our diet.”

 Dr Catherine Bondonno and the research team tested samples from the skin and flesh of 91 varieties of apple and identified the types with the highest concentration of polyphenols.

-“Our analysis found that the Pink Lady variety contained the most polyphenols, so we also wanted to assess the levels of these compounds and the smaller compounds that they are broken down into after we eat them,” she says.
+“Our analysis found that the Pink Lady variety contained the most polyphenols,” she says.
+“So we also wanted to assess the levels of these compounds and the smaller compounds that they’re broken down into after we eat them.”

 The researchers gave 30 participants Pink Lady apples to eat and then measured the levels of these compounds in their blood.